 Margarita simple syrup is an easy to make, non-alcoholic, sweet ingredient that is added to your margarita.
-Many cocktails have simple syrup as an ingredient, including my, Classic Margarita Recipe.
-You can buy simple syrup from the store or you can DIY it with this simple syrup recipe.
+Many cocktails have simple syrup as an ingredient, including my Classic Margarita Recipe.
+You can buy simple syrup from the store or you can DIY it with this recipe.
 All you need is granulated sugar and water.

 Margarita Simple Syrup Recipe

 This classic margarita recipe comes from mom, Nicole.
 When my family gets together for special occasions, my mom whips up a mean, lime margarita with homemade simple syrup.
 A margarita is a cocktail consisting of tequila, orange liqueur, and lime juice often served with salt on the rim of the glass.
 The drink is served shaken with ice, blended with ice, or without ice.

 Classic lime margaritas are definitely one of my favorite cocktails.
 I love the mix of salty, sweet and sour.

 Fun fact!
 Margarita, is the Spanish word for Daisy.
 You can impress your dinner guests with that bit of knowledge.
 You’re welcome.

 - 2oz lime juice

 - coarse sea salt